+The study will be conducted from October 20, 2017 to December 31, 2017.
+The week of October 16-23, 2017:

+October 24- November 3, 2017

+Nobember 6-22, 2017

+November 27- December 1, 2017

+December 4-31, 2017

 Introduction

 In the recent past, there have been many lawsuits filed against the police in Washington, D.C. for the “use of excessive force and the illegal arrests of peaceful protesters and other innocent citizens” (Wasserman, 2014).
 The civil lawsuits have regularly accused the police of denying the detainees the access to necessities such as food, water, and even toilets.
 For instance a few months ago, a suit was filed on behalf of four plaintiffs, three of whom were arrested, including a photojournalist against the Metropolitan Police Department(Brainard & Derrick, 2011).In a related case,Metropolitan police were accused of pointing a gun at an 11-year-old girl in a home as she was taking a shower.
 The federal judge handling the case refused to dismiss it (Staples, 2017).
 The issue gets more dangerous when the police start using excessive force on the minors.
 The police are supposed to know their limits when dealing with different situations so that they don’t end up breaking the law instead of upholding it.
 The question remains: who is right and who is wrong?
 This has been an issue of concern which has raised so many questions about the police in Washington, and the safety of the people from those who are meant to protect them.
 The paper below addresses the issue of excessive force by police in Washington, D.C.